amurguei/Trapezia_Alpheus_Facilitation_For_PR/README.md

 # From co-occurrence to facilitative coupling in a coral defender guild

-This repository contains data and code to reproduce the analyses and figures for the manuscript titled: "From co-occurrence to facilitative coupling in a coral defender guild"
+This repository contains data and code to reproduce the analyses and figures for the manuscript titled: "From co-occurrence to facilitative coupling in a coral defender guild".

 The study investigates co-occurrence and facilitative dynamics between *Trapezia* (guard crabs) and *Alpheus* (snapping shrimp) in pocilloporid corals using long-term monitoring data from the northern Red Sea.